 Writing in Decanter in 2007, John Livingstone-Learmonth felt that the 2005 vintage in both the Northern and the Southern Rhone Valley was just as impressive as in Bordeaux and Burgundy.
 The wines in the South, he said, showed more balance than the 1998s, more stuffing than the 2001s, are tighter-knit than 1990s, yet more rounded than the 1989s.
 He liked their freshness.
 For our tasting, coming to them immediately after the 2016 Southern Rhone review, the first impression was one of contrast, not quite the vivid florality and aromatics of the exceptional 2016s.
 Yet as one settled into the tasting, one quickly found many fragrant and beautifully balanced wines, just starting to show at 14 years of age the harmony of first maturity.
 The wines were (naturally) selected for perceived quality at the point of cellaring, so the set of 12 was not a random sample.
 An indication of the quality of the wines is given by half of them scoring at or above the New Zealand gold medal level (18.5 = 92.5), in a more conservative application of the marks than applies in standard wine-writing / judging practice in New Zealand.
 The wines have good tannin structure and sufficient acid, so with their good fruit, many of the better wines have another 15 years of quality maturity ahead of them, for those who like mature wine.
 As with most better Southern Rhone Valley vintages in the last 15 years, however, for rather many wines one wishes the alcohols were appreciably lower.

 This 2005 Southern Rhone Valley tasting was undertaken in the midst of the evaluations for the remarkable 2016 Southern Rhone wines.
-The first impression was the contrast, not the remarkable freshness, but in a sense simply the age factor, the 2005s at the start of their plateau of maturity, made that conclusion unrealistic.
+The first impression was the contrast, the remarkable freshness of the 2016s, vs the the 2005s at the start of their plateau of maturity, yet by no means showing undue age.
 And as soon as one was immersed in them, 2005 really is a quality vintage in the Southern Rhone Valley.
 Six of the 12 wines were clearly of gold-medal standard.
 From the left: 2005 Tardieu-Laurent Chateauneuf-du-Pape Vieilles Vignes, aromatic on cedary new oak, very much a modern wine, but has the richness to carry the oak, 18.5; 2005 Domaine de la Janasse Chateauneuf-du-Pape Cuvée Chaupin, lovely grenache emulating pinot noir in a slightly spirity way, 18.5; 2005 Clos des Papes Chateauneuf-du-Pape, all the delicacy this winery is famous for, wonderful red fruits, classical, 18.5 +; 2005 Domaine du Vieux Telegraphe Chateauneuf-du-Pape La Crau, subtle, yet showing all the beauty of great Southern Rhone wine, you could sniff and savour this all night, 19; 2005 Domaine de la Janasse Chateauneuf-du-Pape Vieilles Vignes, a richer and darker wine than its neighbours, with amazing concentration of flavour, clearly the top wine for the group, 19; 2005 Domaine de Marcoux Chateauneuf-du-Pape Vieilles Vignes, all red fruits, understated, burgundian in the way nearly pure grenache can be, with the greatest dry extract / mouthfeel of any wine in the set, remarkable, 19 +Invitation to the tasting – Background:

 In the last 12 months we have run Library Tastings on the warm-year 1998 Chateauneuf-du-Papes and Gigondas wines (July, 2018), and then the in some ways more charming 1999 wines from the same appellations March, 1999.
 We have also had Worth Cellaring Tastings for the Southern Rhone Valley, first the 2015 offerings in August 2018, and then a similar Tasting for the even more remarkable 2016 vintage, in June 2019.